 Quantity of recommended grease

-Bearing Type Volume (cm3) Mass (g)
+Bearing Type Volume (cm ) Mass (g)

-Drive End (S6) 69 66
+Drive End (P6) 69 66

-Non-drive End (S6) 55 53
+Non-drive End (P6) 55 53

-1. For each bearing, identify the grease nipple, re-greasing label and bearing type.

-- 2. Make sure the new grease is not contaminated.
-It must be a uniform whitish-beige color and of stiff consistency throughout. - 3.
+- 1. For each bearing, identify grease nipple, re-greasing label and bearing type. - 2.
+Make sure the new grease is not contaminated.
+It must be a uniform whitish-beige colour of stiff consistency throughout. - 3.
 Clean the grease gun nozzle and grease nipple. - 4.
 Clean the grease exhaust. - 5.
 Fit the grease gun to the grease nipple and add the correct quantity of grease. - 6.
 Run the alternator for at least 60 minutes, off- or on-load. - 7.
 Clean the grease exhaust. - 8.
-Inspect the color and consistency of the grease expelled from the exhaust and compare with the new grease, which should be whitish-beige and of stiff consistency.

-9. Replace the bearing if the expelled grease is severely discolored or absent.
+Inspect the colour and consistency of grease expelled from the exhaust and compare with new grease whitish-beige of stiff consistency. - 9.
+Replace the bearing if the expelled grease is severely discoloured or absent.